 What is the best time of year to visit Akureyri?

-What is the language spoken in Akureyri?
+What language is spoken in Akureyri?